interface-ui/interface-ui/docs/langs/en/components/button.md

 ### Use with icon

-Button with icon and label
+Button with icon and label.
+The `leading` and `trailing` attributes help to optimize the style.
 <demo src="../../../example/button/icon.vue" preview="[7, 8]" />